-Defence of Darwin Experience & Darwin Military Museum
+Defense of Darwin Experience & Darwin Military Museum

 This museum is dedicated to telling the story Darwin and the Northern Territory played during WWII between 1932 – 1945.
 With interactive displays, objects from the period and a bombing of Darwin theatre experience, it leaves you quite shocked at what the city of Darwin and its people endured.

 An interactive attraction called Story Share allows the visitor to tell personal stories of themselves or someone they know who was in Darwin during WWII.
 The story is recorded in a video recording kiosk where it is submitted and moderated by the Defence of Darwin Experience and once approved is shared through the StoryShare touchscreens.